shadowman-lab/Ansible-Config/SNOW/readme.md

 ## ServiceNow/AAP Integration Instructions using Ansible Spoke

-You must ensure you have an Integration Hub Standard/Professional subscription and Ansible spoke activated
+This walkthrough assumes you have an Integration Hub Standard/Professional subscription and Ansible spoke activated.
+It also assumes you have the ability to reach your automation controller from ServiceNow (a mid-server can be utilized).
+For this example, I will be utilizing an already existing Ansible Automation Platform (AAP) workflow that patches all of my Red Hat Enterprise Linux Servers and updates a ServiceNow Catalog Request.
+I will also be using Ansible Automation Platform 2.2 but this integration will work in Ansible Automation Platform 1.2 and 2.1 as well.
+Ansible spoke leverages the ServiceNow Flow Designer which can be easier to use when leveraging variables and building out the API Rest message.

 ### Preparing AAP